An autumn archipelago

 When the fishermen decide it is time to start taking in the net, hundreds of gulls start circulating above the stretched-out mass of fine-mesh yarn.
 They say it is the sign of a good catch.
 Mats and Arne don oilskins and rubber boots.
 Most of the work on deck is tough, fast and efficient.
 Ice-cold seawater mixed with tonnes of vendace gushes into the large crates inside the boat.
 No one wears gloves, they are just in the way, Mats explains.

 There are virtually no by-catches; the right size mesh means that the net only catches vendace of the right size and only rarely are pike, perch or other fish lifted from the sea.
-Sometimes an old log on the seabed gets stuck in the bottom and worst case it tears the net.
+Sometimes an old log on the seabed gets stuck in the bottom and in the worst case, it tears the net.